-New studies approved on or after May 1, 2018 and ongoing studies that are minimal risk will be evaluated to assess criteria to remove the requirement for continuing review at the time of the study approval or continuing review occurring on or after May 1, 2018.
-The determination is based on investigator responses to questions related to study funding, sponsor or regulated status, status of participant interaction and research activities and the criteria outlined below.
-The IRB decision regarding continuing review will be communicated to the study PI in the Review Outcome Letter and documented in the study's electronic IRB record - Continuing Review and Expiration dates will be removed from the Study Outcome tab and Outcome letter.
+New studies approved on or after January 21, 2019 and ongoing studies that are minimal risk and did not already transition will be evaluated to assess criteria to remove the requirement for continuing review at the time of the study approval or continuing review occurring on or after January 21, 2019.
+The determination is based on investigator responses to questions related to sponsor or regulated status, status of participant interaction and research activities and the criteria outlined below.
+Removal of the continuing review requirement will be communicated to the study PI in the Review Outcome Letter and documented in the study's electronic IRB record - Continuing Review and Expiration dates will be removed from the Study Outcome tab and Outcome letter.